Need to repaint a piece of furniture and want to do it without a lot of work?

 - Finally, they can be applied to just about any surface…including glass!

 I hope you will follow along as there will be many posts about chalk paint projects I’ve already completed, plus new projects as well!
-I hope you will stop back again soon for more in depth project details.

 Have you used or tried chalk paint?
 What are your thoughts on it?
 I would love to hear about it, please feel free to comment below!